root-foundation/root/README.md

 Personal token = individual potential.<br/>
 Idea token (a company) = expression potential.

-The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.<br/>
+The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.
 Tokens aren’t memes, they are instruments that sit *above* companies and money.

 RootNet will change our world.
 It will grow collective wealth *without inflation* through Universal Basic *Equity*.
 It will rewrite education with better incentives.
 And it will prevent short-term profit that causes long-term collective harm by better representing what we value.
 And it will even *enable* superintelligence.